HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 Where Do Citronella Plants Grow Best?

-The Citronella plant is one of the most versatile plants to grow.
-These plants can flourish both indoors, as well as outdoors.
-They are a great year-round plant that survives in a multitude of climates.
+Citronella is one of the most versatile plants to grow.
+It can flourish indoors and outdoors, making it a great year-round plant that survives in many climates.

 How Much Sun Does a Citronella Plant Need?

 As we all know, plants need the sun to grow and synthesize.
 Without sunlight, they wither and die.
-Like many other plants, care for the Citronella plant requires no less than six hours of sunlight per day.
+Like many other plants, the Citronella plant requires at least six hours of sunlight daily for proper care.

-Even though they require up to six hours a day of sunlight, it doesn’t necessarily require direct sunlight.
+Even though they require up to six hours of sunlight daily, they don’t necessarily need direct sunlight.

-One of the most beautiful aspects of the Citronella plant is that it can survive in shade, as well as in direct sunlight.
+One of the most beautiful aspects of the Citronella plant is that it can survive in the shade and direct sunlight.

 How Do You Prune Citronella?